Alimir/wp-ulike/readme.txt

 == Description ==

-WP ULike plugin allows to integrate a beautiful Ajax Like Button into your wordPress website to allow your visitors to like and unlike pages, posts, comments, buddypress activities & bbPress Topics.
-Its very simple to use and supports many options + full Statistics tools.
-And all of these are free :)
+WP ULike is a WordPress plugin that also supports BuddyPress, bbPress and a number of other plugins.
+It aims to be a comprehensive "Like" system for your site and enables site users to like a wide range of content types, including posts, forum topics and replies, comments and activity updates.
+It's very simple to use and supports many options and full Statistics tools.
+Also, All are free :)

 = More Information =
 *   Visit Our <a target="_blank" href="http://preview.alimir.ir/developer/wp-ulike/">Home Page</a>.